Dr. Omer Javed |

 Also, it will crowd out a domestic investor, along with foreign direct investment at the back of higher user cost of capital.
 Is this what the government want: not much impact on inflation and reduced investment and growth prospects?
 I don’t think so.
 Therefore, time to put the house in order of economic policy is indeed overdue.

 Dr. Omer Javed holds Ph.D. in Economics from the University of Barcelona, Spain.
 A former economist at International Monetary Fund, he is the author of Springer published book (2016), ‘The economic impact of International Monetary Fund programmes: institutional quality, macroeconomic stabilization, and economic growth’.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.